Toro Electric Leaf Blower

 Looking at Amazon I see they made a few changes since I bought mine which was about 7 years ago.
 By the way, it is very reliable since I’ve been using it all the time for the past 7 years.
 It seems like the new version is red.
 Mine is black.
 But they’ve upped the ante and now it can blow 250 mph.
 Wow, that’s great.
 The metal impeller blade sounds like a good feature too.
 Probably works better at mulching now.

-So take it from me, if you live in the suburbs and need a leaf blower, even if you hate how much you have to use it.
-Go with the Toro.
+So take it from me, if you live in the suburbs and need a leaf blower, even if you hate how much you have to use it, go with the Toro Electric Leaf Blower.
 You won’t be disappointed.